gabrielgt/EvergineDocs/recipes/Graphics2D/Create-a-particle-system-2D.md

 ![](images/Particles2D/Particles2DMenu.jpg)

+Import the asset you want to use as particle.
+In this sample we have used the dinoparticle.png asset from the [Particles2D Sample](https://github.com/WaveEngine/Samples/blob/master/Particles/ParticleSystem2D/Content/Assets/dinoParticle.png)
 Create a Material to the particles and set it at the Particle Entity Material.
 > [!IMPORTANT]
 > Set the Material 'LightingEnabled' Property to false and set the Material 'LayerType' Property to AlphaLayer.